Amanda Knox's former boyfriend distances himself in Italian murder appeal

 Sollecito, in a 2012 memoir, wrote that members of his own family questioned Knox's account that when she returned home after Kercher's murder and discovered blood in the bathroom, she went ahead and took a shower anyway.
 Knox says she only discovered later that Kercher had been killed at the apartment.

-The defense and prosecution contest whether Kercher's DNA was on the blade of a kitchen knife from Sollecito's apartment, which had been used by Knox.
+The defence and prosecution contest whether Kercher's DNA was on the blade of a kitchen knife from Sollecito's apartment, which had been used by Knox.

 In a February 11 post on her blog, Knox said she had recently been exchanging emails with Sollecito, who had conveyed frustration about the case.
 She expressed sympathy for the Italian.